pandoraxcc/doodle-x-research-tool/README.md

 # Doodle-x-research-tool
 Web app that visualizes and performs network scans. </br>I work on this project as a part of my constant learning about security and web development.</br></br>

-## Implementation of traceroute
+## Implementation of traceroute(completed)

 Performs traceroute and unloads detailed information with stats graphs using Charts.js</br>

-## Features:
+### Features:
-1.Processes the traceroute with detailed stats, including: country, city, region, country area, ISP/organization</br>
+1.Processes the traceroute with detailed stats, including: country, city, region, country area, ISP/organization by performing async requests to third party API</br>
-2.Builds different graphs and charts based on the traceroute results: ping, organization, type of IP adress.
+2.Builds different graphs and charts based on the traceroute results: ping, organization, type of IP adress and countries.

 ## Implementation of port scan (completed)